WomenThinkCode/2-FirstDataTypes/README.md

 ERROR_MESSAGE, INFORMATION_MESSAGE, PLAIN_MESSAGE, QUESTION_MESSAGE or WARNING_MESSAGE.

 ## Exercises
-1. Create a branch and complete these exercise
+1. Create a branch and complete these exercise.
-2. These exercise must be completed using  GUI components that customised.

 ### MinutesConversion
 In a file called MinutesConversion.java create an application that takes use input as an int and